lineality/teaching_NLP_basics_1/README.md

 cut-ups of lessons...

 And inner prompt to open a jupyter pipenv using lock file created by .py... maybe that can work...

+make a piplock
+new terminal:
+CD
+run a ...create?
+pipeven run jupyter lab